Back to Blog

 The Delicate Balance

-The tension between respecting client concerns and providing comprehensive information is a common dilemma for GRC professionals.
-On the one hand, it's essential to acknowledge and address client anxieties about cloud security and privacy.
-On the other hand, omitting data related to a specific cloud service could misrepresent the overall risk landscape.
+GRC professionals hit this regularly: the client is uncomfortable with one of your cloud providers, and you still need to give them an honest assessment.
+Client concerns about cloud providers deserve a real response — but your job is to give them an accurate risk picture, not manage their comfort level.
+Dropping a provider from your analysis because they're nervous about it isn't GRC; it's telling people what they want to hear.
 It might seem misleading to leave out what cloud environment you are hosting your product in.
 Transparency is always best.
 If the client has concerns about a particular cloud service, it is up to you to provide due diligence in assuring the client that you are protecting their data to the best of your abilities.

 Strategies for Addressing Cloud Service Concerns